 It sounds great!
 How do I join?

-Please note that there are only a limited number of places available, which are allocated on a first come, first served basis.
-While your vegetable share would begin in June 2014, your work commitment (as described above) would begin in March 2014 – there is a lot of work to do to get the new crops established before they can be harvested!
+Please note that there are only ever a limited number of places available, which are always allocated on a first come, first served basis.
+While your vegetable share would begin in Jun, your work commitment (as described above) would begin in March – there is a lot of work to do to get the new crops established before they can be harvested!
+Please note that members who sign up after 1st March begin their work commitment from the date they join, not from the first of March – we don’t ask you to start with a backlog of hours to work!

 As explained on the form, completing & signing the membership form is a definite commitment (other than in exceptional circumstances by written agreement with the farm) – we need this certainty to plan in advance for next year’s growing season.